gilbertlim/school-cctv-ai/Human Detection/README.md

 Allow users to detect human with green box.

-Users can use either way.
+Users can use this code with either way.

-1. web-cam
+1. web-cam (real time detection)
 2. video files (.mp4)